jw2249a/2017-bayes-audit/2017-code/README.md

 When the vote file is used to represent a sample of ballots, the nature of the sampling is also indicated.

-Here are the fields of a row of a vote file:

 1. **row type** (rt): one of four values: